TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: TabID: Identifying Promising Subproblems for Tabulation

 \subsection{GAC Estimate}

 Given an expression \(e\), the \textit{GAC estimate} is a heuristic to estimate whether the representation of \(e\) for a conventional CP solver will propagate strongly.
-In cases where CP solvers vary, we use \minion{}~\cite{Gent2006:minion} as a reference.
+In cases where CP solvers vary, we use Minion~\shortcite{Gent2006:minion} as a reference.
 When \(e\) is a top-level constraint, the GAC estimate is simply an estimate of whether the solver will enforce GAC on \(e\).
 Nested Boolean expressions are treated identically to top-level constraints.
 When \(e\) is an integer expression, the GAC estimate is applied to the constraint \(a=e\) (where \(a\) is a new auxiliary variable), with the rationale that \(e\) will in many cases be extracted by flattening and replaced with \(a\) (see \Cref{sec:intro-ast}), creating the constraint \(a=e\).

 The definition of the GAC estimate is recursive on the AST representing the expression \(e\).
+To avoid undue complexity the same GAC estimate is used regardless of target solver.
 At the leaves of the AST, constants and references to variables are defined to be strong.
 Each type of internal AST node (such as sum or product) has its own rules to define when it is weak or strong.
-For example, the \texttt{allDiff} constraint often has a GAC propagator so it is defined to be strong iff all its children are strong.
-Therefore the constraint \(\texttt{allDiff}(x_1, x_2, x_3)\) is strong.
+For example, the \code{allDiff} constraint often has a GAC propagator so it is defined to be strong iff all its children are strong.
+Therefore the constraint \(\mathtt{allDiff}(x_1, x_2, x_3)\) is strong.
 A sum is defined to be strong when all its children are strong, and for each child \(c\) the interval of possible values \([a,b]\) of \(c\) satisfies \(b-a\leq 1\).
 The reason is that sums are usually implemented with bound consistency propagators that are in general weaker than GAC but equivalent to GAC in this specific case.
-The constraint \(\texttt{allDiff}(x_1-x_2, x_3-x_4, x_5-x_6)\) on integer variables \(x_1,\ldots,x_6 \in \{1\ldots 3\}\) is therefore defined to be weak.
-Its representation for a CP solver is unlikely to enforce GAC on the variables \(x_1,\ldots,x_6\) even when \texttt{allDiff} has a GAC propagator.
+The constraint \(\mathtt{allDiff}(x_1-x_2, x_3-x_4, x_5-x_6)\) on integer variables \(x_1,\ldots,x_6 \in \{1\ldots 3\}\) is therefore defined to be weak.
+Its representation for a CP solver is unlikely to enforce GAC on the variables \(x_1,\ldots,x_6\) even when \code{allDiff} has a GAC propagator.